More Women Take CEO Jobs But Parity Still Decades Away

 designing-and-implementing-a-strong-ceo-succession-plan.jpg

-When we analyzed the 1,822 companies listed on the world’s leading stock indices, we found a total of 106 CEOs left their positions in the first half of 2023.
-This is just two fewer than we saw in the first half of 2022, which was a record year for CEO turnover.
+Our analysis of the 1,822 companies listed on the world’s leading stock indices reveals 142 CEOs left their positions so far this year.
+This compares to 148 across the same period in 2022, which was a record year for CEO turnover.

-This high level of departures should be creating an opportunity to accelerate progress on gender parity among CEOs.
-This year, 13% of those taking a CEO role have been women, up from 2.4% for the first half of 2018.
+This high level of departures should be creating an opportunity to accelerate progress on gender parity among CEOs—and it is, to an extent.
+In 2023 so far, 15% (on average) of those taking a CEO role have been women.
+This is up 9.7% across the same period in 2018.

-The proportion of CEOs appointed in H1 2023 who are women
+The proportion of women CEOs appointed in Q3 2023

 S&P 500